-AP PGLCET 2019 Hall Ticket / Admit Card will be released by Sri Krishnadevaraya University on the official website sche.ap.gov.in.
-Those candidates who have filled the Application Form correctly and are eligible for this exam will get the admit card.
+AP PGLCET 2019 Hall Ticket / Admit Card has been released by Sri Krishnadevaraya University on the official website sche.ap.gov.in.
+Those candidates who have filled the Application Form correctly and are eligible for this exam can get the admit card.
 The admit card can be downladed in the pdf format.
 The admit card contains the relevant information regarding the exam on it.
 To download the AP PGLCET 2019 Hall Ticket / Admit Card, candidates need to give some details such as Mobile Number, Registration Number, Payment reference ID, Qualifying Exam Hall Ticket Number and Date of Birth.
 All the details regarding the Admit Card has been provided below on this page.

 AP PGLCET 2019 Hall Ticket / Admit Card

-In order to attempt the exam, the candidates will require the AP PGLCET 2019 Hall Ticket / Admit Card.
-It should be noted that the candidates will get the admit card online only.
+In order to attempt the exam, the candidates are require the AP PGLCET 2019 Hall Ticket / Admit Card.
+It should be noted that the candidates can get the admit card online only.
 There will be no other way to get the admit card.
 It is advisable to the candidates to keep their Admit Cards after the examination, as it can be needed at the time of admission process and counselling.
 The important dates regarding the availability of hall ticket/admit card has been given below

 |AP PGLCET 2019 Hall Ticket||Dates|

 |AP PGLCET 2019 Exam Date||06 May 2019|